ifrycolorado/ClassTimeTrackingAnalysis/README.md

 1. Some classes are spiky with irregular time contributions, like [OS](reports/OPERATING-SYSTEMS_CSCI442_F2023.pdf).
 Some classes are relatively flat, like [Principles of Chemistry I](reports/CHEMISTRY-I_CHGN121_S2023.pdf).
 2. My time use falls _very_ short of the "3 hours of outside work per credit per week" metric (see [graph](images/hours_per_credit.png)).
 If I spent an average of 12 hours per week on homework and spent about 12 hours in lecture every week, that's only 24 hours a week, as opposed to the "expected" 48 hours a week.
 3. My [time per day](images/F2023_per_day.png) is very slanted.
-I knew I would never have commitments on Monday nights, so that's when I would do most of my work.
+Generally, I have very few commitments in the first half of the week, so I complete the majority of my work Monday-Wednesday.

 # My Learning Style